ministryofjustice/itpolicycontent/content/accessing-MoJ-IT-Systems-From-abroad.md

 It might be necessary to disable your ability to connect to the MOJ network or services from your device.
 Service Desk will do this if required.

-MOJ-issued phones might still have some functionality, to let you make phone calls, but the device should be treated as compromised and not used any more for any MoJ business.
+MOJ-issued phones might still have some functionality, to let you make phone calls, but the device should be treated as compromised and not used any more for any MOJ business.

 #### Related pages